Free Guide: How To Run a School Holiday Shop

 At many schools, a holiday shop (also called a Santa shop) is a beloved tradition that gives students the opportunity to pick out gifts for their parents, grandparents, siblings, and other people important to them.
-Whether you’ve run a holiday shop before or are just starting to think about it, this school holiday shop planning guide for PTOs and PTAs includes helpful information so you can have a well-run event at school or online.
+Whether you’ve run a holiday shop before or are just starting to think about it, our school holiday shop planning guide for PTOs and PTAs includes helpful information so you can have a well-run event at school.
+Plus, you can also opt in to receive a free holiday shop sample kit from our sponsor, Lil’ Shopper’s Shoppe, featuring a delightful selection of their high-quality gifts, holiday shop bucks, gift bags, budget envelopes, and more!

 How To Run a School Holiday Shop